linuxacademy/serverless-blog/content/post/choose-the-right-tools.md

 ## Storing Content and Theme

 I need a place to store the content.
-Instead of reaching for a SQL database like I would with Wordpress, I can store the content using just git.
+Instead of reaching for a SQL database like I would with WordPress, I can store the content using just git.
 Since the content doesn't change too frequently and the filesize is relatively small, I can use standard source control management for this.
 I've opted to use GitHub as the repository for the content [here](https://github.com/linuxacademy/serverless-blog).
-I've also created a `git subtree` which allows me to edit the theme and embed it in the same repository as my content, but also [push it to its own repository](https://github.com/linuxacademy/serverless-blog-theme) where others can apply the theme to their blogs as well.
+I've also created a `git subtree` which allows me to edit the theme and embed it in the same repository as my content, and also [push it to its own repository](https://github.com/linuxacademy/serverless-blog-theme) where others can apply the theme to their blogs as well.

 ## Publishing Content